Utako Yamada

 Utako Yamada (山田詩子, Yamada utako) is a Japanese writer, illustrator and translator from Tokyo, Japan.
 She is the author of 3 official children's books, on which the most notable were The Story of Cherry the Pig and Buzzy the Honeybee.
 She also owns a tea shop named Karel Capek located in Kokubunji, Tokyo.
-She is married in Tokyo with her husband and two sons.
+She is married in Tokyo and has two sons.

 Career

 Utako was born in 1963 in Nagoya, Aichi Prefecture.
 After graduating in the Ritsumeikan University's Department of Sociology in Kyoto, she moved to Kokubunji, Tokyo, in 1987 and opened her tea shop, Karel Capek which is named after a Czech writer.
 At the time she is planning on selecting and blending tea, doing recipes and sweet packages, she became active on illustrating and writing stories and creating characters, some of them are based on her real life experiences.
 In 2002, she opened the Karel Capek Sweets shop in Kichijoji, which focuses on tea and sweets.
 She also worked on designing products for tea and tea accessories.

-Utako had created 3 official children's books published in Japan, one which is translated in English.
+Utako created 3 official children's books published in Japan, one which is translated in English.
 She also translated some of the Winnie the Pooh storybooks in Japanese and write various recipe books regarding tea and sweets.
 Utako also collaborated with Sanrio to make merchandise and tea-related goods based on the Wish me mell series.